Introduction to Mindfulness for Toddlers

 6. Dandelion Blowing

 Another great mindfulness nature game for toddlers is dandelion blowing.
-I’m not sure the groundskeeper at the school we do this at loves it, but my toddler sure does!

 We practice sucking our breath in for a few seconds and then blowing on the dandelion for as long as we can.